Seeing the Rainbow After a 4 1/2 Year Storm | Baby Shaw’s Announcement

 I’ve been staring at this sign for nearly 6 weeks.
 I created it with the HOPE that our baby would make it through the first few weeks.
 You see, Baby Shaw’s survival was a little touchy the first few weeks as is the case in many pregnancies.

-To give you a backstory, I chatted with you here about when we left for my husbands work project in Switzerland last October, we had taken a break from ART and were giving my body a chance to figure things out.
+To give you a backstory, when we left for my husbands work project in Switzerland last October, we had taken a break from ART and were giving my body a chance to figure things out.
 I will be sharing more about this with you (and costs associated) in the coming weeks so you can possibly consider this as an option if IVF and IUI’s have yet to work for you too.